stavis1/Pputida_PUF_predictions_paper/README.md

 This script requires the NIST .msp file and Pseudomonas\_putida\_KT2440\_110.faa.

-**SLT01_spectraST-commands.txt:** The specific commands used when processing spectral libraries with SpectraST These commnands are run on the output of the philosopher pipeline and the filtered NIST mouse spectral library from above.
+**SLT01_spectraST-commands.txt:** The specific commands used when processing spectral libraries with SpectraST These commands are run on the output of the philosopher pipeline and the filtered NIST mouse spectral library from above.

-**SLT01_coEx-annsoloToFlashLFQ.py:** Processes the ANNSoLo output, does FDR control, and filters implausable PTMs then formats the output for quantificaiton by FlashLFQ.
+**SLT01_coEx-annsoloToFlashLFQ.py:** Processes the ANNSoLo output, does FDR control, and filters implausable PTMs then formats the output for quantification by FlashLFQ.
 The script will run FlashLFQ in the smithchemwisc/flashlfq:1.0.3 docker container as a subprocess.
 This requires a concatenated target + decoy spectral library file, the .mztab outputs of ANN-SoLo, valid_defects.txt, and names.txt

 ### evolutionary_correlation